 Some plants may sprout sooner or later than this because of the soil condition as well.
 It’s best to take note of the time to know your unique plants better.

-As you can see here, we pruned this branch back on Halloween.
+As you can see here, we pruned this baby back on Halloween.
 And about 2 weeks later, the little eyes are opening up, shooting out new sprouts, yay:

 When you see new sprouts shooting out, it’s time to mist our babies.
 This is a sign that the caudex and roots have started functioning properly again, pushing water and nutes from the bottom to the top.
 We know now they have been recovered and can begin water lightly our babies after a period of no water.

-3. Feed our desert roses with N, P, K
+3. Feed your desert roses with some good food

 The way we feed our babies varies depending on the type of desert rose and its development stages.
-You can see how the prune-to-bloom days differ for different type of adenium in a readable post on how to prune your desert roses.
+You can see how the prune-to-bloom days differ for different type of adenium in how to prune your desert roses.

 The prune-to-bloom days of single petal desert roses are about 60 days.
 If you prune your plants around November, the expected time for blooming is 2 months later, which is around January.